ahmedwael19/Image-Filtering-and-Hybrid-Images-/README.md

 4. Assign the last index of both the rows and the columns to be the number of rows of the filter – 1 “row_index_end” and the number of columns – 1 “column_index_end”.
 5. convolution_row_index = 1, and the same with columns.

+6. For rows = 1: number of rows in the image
+    1. For columns = 1: number of columns in the image
+        1. Make a small image that will be convoluted which has boundaries equal from the number of the current row to number of the current row + last_index_rows, the same with columns, and for all channels (either gray or color image are supported).
+        2. For each channel
+            1. Compute the convoluted image (the output) by using the index of the rows as the convolution_row_index, the same with columns, and loop over the channel.
+            2. The output should be computed by getting the sum both times ( in rows and columns) of the element wise multiplication between the small image and the filter.
+    2. Restart the convolution_column_index to be 1.
+    3. Increment the convolution_row_index by 1.
+7. The output of this nested loop should be the convoluted image.